 Dairy – Whole Milk – is not recommended for babies under 12 months of age.
 Learn why babies should not drink whole milk prior to 1 year of age.

 Introducing dairy products is often a source of confusion for parents.
 Many pediatricians will tell parents “no dairy until age 1 year” and neglect to go into further detail.
-This “no dairy until 12 months” rule is really targeted to whole milk.
+This “no dairy until 12 months” rule is really targeted to whole cow’s milk.
 You see whole cow milk does not contain enough nutrients, vitamins or minerals to adequately and properly sustain an infant’s growth.

 “Infants fed whole cow’s milk receive inadequate amounts of Vitamin E, iron, essential fatty acids, and excessive amounts of protein, sodium, and potassium.
-These levels may be too high for the infant’s system to handle."
+These levels may be too high for the infant’s system to handle.”
+(AAP)

 Indeed, prior to the age of 1 year old, consumption of a lot of dairy products may put baby at risk for iron deficient anemia.
 Milk impedes the proper absorption of iron and iron is one thing that an infant can not afford to have cut down or cut out of the diet.
 Additionally, whole cow’s milk protein and fat are more difficult for an infant to digest and absorb.
 This is why the American Academy of Pediatrics also does not recommend giving babies whole milk until at least one year of age.

 “The most dramatic effects are on iron levels in the body.
 Recent studies show infants often have depleted levels when started on cow’s milk at six months of age.”
 MerckSource Dairy Facts – Infants